Invizabel/TheSilent/README.md

-﻿# TheSilent is a WIP alternative to the screen command!
+﻿# TheSilent is a cross platform screen tool written in Python!

 # work in progress, will update pypi package when done :)